How Much Car Insurance You Buy Affects Your Rates

 • Rental reimbursement.
 This will pay for a rental car after an accident makes your vehicle undrivable.

-Your Limits Affect Rates
+How Limits Affect Rates

 You have the option of just sticking with the minimum amount or adding as much more as you want.
 Setting your limits low can result in a degree of financial risk.
 You’re potentially setting yourself up for disaster later on.
-In many cases, a state’s minimum amount requirement won’t be enough to protect you from paying for expenses with your own money.
+In many cases, a state’s minimum car insurance requirement won’t be enough to protect you from paying for expenses with your own money.

-Deductibles Impact Your Premium
+How Deductibles Impact Your Premium

 A deductible is the amount of money that you must pay your insurer when you file a claim.
 How high or low you set your deductible affects how much you pay for your premium.
 Setting your deductible higher means that your rates will be lower.
 For example, raising your deductible from $500 to $1,000 will result in lower premiums.
 If you lower your deductible, you’ll be paying higher rates.